1. Conformance overview

 7. Conformance status

 Partial conformance with WCAG 2.1 Level AA, aligned with EN 301 549.
-The 40 modernised templates of the site meet the standard; the 5 legacy ticket pages listed in §3 do not.
-Automated audits currently report zero violations and the items in “manual review” have been individually verified compliant.
+All templates of the site meet the standard.
+The residual partial-compliance label reflects the documented limitations in §3 (embedded PDFs, translucent surfaces, generic alt text on some archive photos).
+Automated audits currently report zero violations, the June 2026 review found no critical or serious barriers, and the items in “manual review” have been individually verified compliant.